sarvan13/CVPong/README.md

 That should do it.
 Enjoy the game!

 ## Game Instructions
 In all game modes you can select whether to use motion capture or to use the keyboard on a menu screen before the game.
 Use your right hand to control the paddle unless the instructions below say otherwise.
+The game can be paused using escape or by moving your right hand over to the left third of the screen.
+Try to keep your hands upright so the game can tell the difference between left and right!
 There are basic physics that include the paddles velocity when the ball is hit which is explained further below.

 ### Classic
 Your classic game of pong playing against a computer.
 You can use your right hand to control the paddle or the arrow keys - there is a menu screen to select.
 Game is first to 7 points.